Do you want to get fit this year? Start by learning how to track steps on your Apple Watch.

 - Blood Glucose

-Once you create a custom template with the metrics you want displayed, it should automatically appear whenever you edit an Apple Watch face.
+Once you create a custom template with the metrics you want to display, it should automatically appear whenever you edit an Apple Watch face.
 Be sure to check under “C” for Complication Lab if you don’t see it immediately.

 So if you want your step count to be regularly displayed on your Apple Watch for convenience, consider making a custom template using Complication Lab.